curious-odd-man/RgxGen/README.md

 | <code>(a&#124;b)</code> |  Alternatives  |
 | \\  | Escape character (use \\\\ (double backslash) to generate single \ character) |

-RgxGen treats any other characters as literals and are generated as is, thought allowed to escape them.
+RgxGen treats any other characters as literals and those are generated as is.

 </details>